prakriti0427/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-My First Repo for the terraform testing
+My First Repo for the terraform testing1

 how are you ??